jlgamez/indeed-jobs-scraper/README.md

 ## How to use Indeed Jobs Scraper

-If you want to see how the bot interacts with the site open `config/matching_terms.json`, change the `true` value to `false` and save it.
+If you don't want to see how the bot interacts with the site through the browser open `config/matching_terms.json`, change the `false` value to `true` and save it.
+This will minimise the browser.

 To launch the bot, run `pipenv run python indeed_crawler.py`